Do you find yourself coughing and sniffling a lot in the colder months? This may be because of the low humidity in the air.

 The best thing about this humidifier is its electronic controls and built-in humidistat.
 You can control the humidity through the control settings.
 It gives you a range between 25 and 65 percent.

 The humidifier adjusts automatically to the fan speed needed to achieve the desired humidity.
-What’s great about the inclusion of a digital humidistat is that it maintains the humidity with digital accuracy.
+What’s great about including a digital humidistat is that it maintains the humidity with digital accuracy.

 Did we mention it’s really easy to clean and requires minimal maintenance?
 If it needs to be refilled or the filter needs to be changed, it will notify you on the indicator.